Vladimir-csp/uwsm/README.md

 Cons:

 - Pro#1 can be a con depending on your philosophy.
 I honestly understand both sides of this.
 - (Probably counts as such) WM and its descendants are not a part of login session.
-In recommended way of starting graphical session is to exec `systemctl --user start --wait ...` then this command will be the sole occupant of login session apart from `/bin/login`.
+  If recommended way of starting graphical session is to exec `systemctl --user start --wait ...` then this command will be the sole occupant of login session apart from `/bin/login`.

 ## Partial systemd operation